badgerblockchain/development-guide/introduction.md

 A developer stack is all of the tools and frameworks used in order to create an app.
 In our case a decentralized application.

-- IDE (integrated development enviornment): VS Code, if you are comfortable use whatever
+- IDE (integrated development environment): VS Code, if you are comfortable use whatever
 - Backend Language: Solidity
 - Frontend Language: React JavaScript
-- Solidity Development Enviornment: Hardhat
+- Solidity Development Environment: Hardhat
 - Testing Framework: [Mocha / Chai](https://www.codecademy.com/article/bapi-testing-intro) / [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/index.html)